voxel51/fiftyone/docs/source/integrations/lightning_flash.rst

 .. default-role:: code

-We have worked together with the team behind PyTorch Lightning Flash to make it as easy as possible to train Flash models on your FiftyOne datasets and to add the predictions of :class:`Flash models <flash:flash.core.model.Task>` to a FiftyOne |Dataset| for visualiziation and analysis.
+We have collaborated with the team behind
+`PyTorch Lightning Flash <https://github.com/PyTorchLightning/lightning-flash>`_ to make it as easy as possible to train Flash :class:`models <flash:flash.core.model.Task>` on your FiftyOne datasets and to add the predictions of Flash models to a FiftyOne |Dataset| for visualiziation and analysis.

 The following Flash tasks are supported by FiftyOne: